What is Handheld GPS?

 - Encourages anglers to try new fishing spots

 Handheld GPS units differ from in-car units in several key ways.
 Instead of entering a street address, the user enters a set of coordinates to pin spot a destination.
 While the handheld GPS receiver displays a universal direction, the user must determine precisely how to get there; the course is not mapped out purposely.

 A handheld GPS approaches preloaded with topographical maps, as opposed to maps.
 While a car GPS with improved pedestrian navigation would be perfect for walking city streets, it would be of little utilize off the beaten corridor, since most programs would tell the user to head for the nearest way.

 Anyone who spends a great deal of time wayfinding on foot in country or wilderness areas would advantage from the best handheld GPS.

 Ten Things to Consider When Selecting a Handheld GPS Unit

-Deciding which handheld GPS unit to buy is an important decision because the systems really improve water safety and relieve of navigation.
-Buyers can get very essential units or ones capable of doing everything but steering the boat.
+Deciding which handheld GPS unit to buy is an important decision because the systems improve water safety and relieve navigation.
+Buyers can get an essential units or ones capable of doing everything but steering the boat.
 Before buying, boaters should first verify what they need from a GPS by considering these 10 items:

 How Many Satellites Does the Handheld GPS Unit Use?